gogocat/jQuery-Declarative/README.md

 jQuery Declarative
 =======

-jQuery Declarative is a helper utility that makes jQuery plugin assignment using declarative syntax.
+jQuery Declarative is a helper utility that allows you to declare a jQuery plugin using declarative syntax.
-The result is similar to Angular directive, where plugin options can be supply using object literal definition on the element.
+The result is similar to Angular directive, where plugin options can also be supply using object literal definition.

 ----